kickingvegas/12pt-should-be-the-same-everywhere/absoluteMeasurementDPI.md

 ## How We Got Here

 Computer hardware and software people could never figure out a reliable way to communicate the diagonal display size.
 It was just easier for the hardware and software to communicate the screen resolution and just punt on factoring in how packed the pixels were when rendering computer graphics.
-There was never committment by the computer industry to deliver display output that matched real-world measurements.
+There was never commitment by the computer industry to deliver display output that matched real-world measurements.

 ## "Told You So" - An Old Rant About Resolution Independent Computer Graphics